 "Reproductive technology has completely changed, and surrogacy is not biological.”

-“I think New York, rightfully so, took an initiative after the Baby M case that recognized that there was possibly exploitation of women,” said Assemblywoman Amy Paulin, a Democrat from Westchester County, north of New York City, who first introduced legislation to overturn the state’s ban on surrogacy in 2007 and is a co-sponsor of the current bill.
+“I think New York, rightfully so, took an initiative after the Baby M case that recognized that there was possibly exploitation of women,” said Assemblywoman Amy Paulin, a Democrat from Westchester County, north of New York City, a co-sponsor of the current bill.
 Now, she said, “reproductive technology has completely changed, and surrogacy is not biological.”

 Paulin’s efforts have been repeatedly defeated in the state Legislature, but she and her co-sponsor believe the bill has a good chance of finally passing this year thanks to the New York Senate flipping to majority Democrat.